G-Mapper: Learning a Cover in the Mapper Construction: Background

 \item Construct a cover $\mathcal{U}=\{\,U_i\,|\, U_i \mbox{ is open for }i \in I\}$ of the target space $Y$ given in Step 1, i.e., \mbox{$Y \subset \bigcup_{i \in I} U_i$}.
 For a one-dimensional space $Y$, a cover of $Y$ consists of overlapping intervals.

 \item For each element $U_i$ of the cover, apply a clustering algorithm to the pre-image $f^{-1}(U_i)$ of $U_i$ under the lens function $f$.
-We use a density-based clustering algorithm called DBSCAN \cite{ester1996density}.
-The algorithm is popularly chosen for Mapper since it does not require the number of clusters to be pre-determined since it detects arbitrarily shaped clusters.
-DBSCAN has two main parameters: epsilon ($\varepsilon$) and minimum samples (\text{{\fontfamily{cmtt}\selectfont MinPts}}).

 \item Create the Mapper graph whose vertices are the clusters found in Step 3, and an edge between two vertices exists if the two corresponding clusters share data points.
-Then the output is a simplified representation of the dataset $X$.
-Note that the Mapper graph is the $1$-skeleton of the nerve of the cover of $X$ generated in Step 3. \end{enumerate}
+The output is a simplified representation of the dataset $X$.
+Note that the Mapper graph corresponds to the $1$-skeleton of the nerve of the cover of $X$ generated in Step 3.

-In Step 2, the conventional Mapper algorithm \cite{singh2007topological} employs covers consisting of intervals of uniform length and the overlap $g$ between each two consecutive intervals.
-The parameter $g$ and the number $r$ of intervals are referred to as the \emph{gain} and \emph{resolution}, respectively.
-To optimize a cover in the conventional Mapper algorithm, the user should tune these two parameters.
+\end{enumerate} 20pt In Step 2, the conventional Mapper algorithm \cite{singh2007topological} employs covers consisting of intervals of uniform length and the overlap G between each two consecutive intervals.
+The parameter G and the number $r$ of intervals are referred to as the \emph{gain} and the \emph{resolution}, respectively.
+The user should tune these two parameters to optimize a cover in the conventional Mapper algorithm.

+In Step 3, we use a density-based clustering algorithm called DBSCAN \cite{ester1996density}.
+The algorithm is popularly chosen for Mapper because it does not require the number of clusters to be pre-determined and it detects arbitrarily shaped clusters.
+We remove outliers identified by the algorithm since they do not significantly contribute to the overall structure of the dataset, which is what we aim to recover in the Mapper graph.
+Recall that DBSCAN has two main parameters: $\varepsilon$, the maximum distance at which a sample can still be considered part of another's neighborhood, and \text{{\fontfamily{cmtt}\selectfont MinPts}}, the minimum number of samples needed in a neighborhood for a point to be considered as a core point.